和訳は英文の下にきますが、現在作業中です。 / The Japanese translation is under construction and will follow the English text.

 3. The downfall of the Okubos

-4. Nogaku
+4. Noh-gaku

 1. The earlier life of OKUBO Nagayasu

 Nagayasu was a son of a sarugaku-shi (a performer of the traditional Japanese theater).
 His father was from the province of Yamato (present-day Nara) and moved to Kai (likewise, Yamanashi).
-It was a time when you expected a son to learn and continue the father’s business from an early age.
+It was a time when you expected a son to learn to inherit the father’s business from an early age.
 So we believe the father trained him in Sarugaku, too, but the son’s path did not go that way.

 4. The first magistrate of Sado